sonic-net/sonic-mgmt/docs/testplan/PMON-Services-Daemons-test-plan.md

    CHASSIS_MODULE_INFO_SLOT_FIELD = 'slot'
    CHASSIS_MODULE_INFO_OPERSTATUS_FIELD = 'oper_status'
    ```
-3. Stop chassisd daemon
-4. Verify the chassisd running status
-   - If it's running, report the error status
-5. Verify that module db data setting is cleared
-6. Restart chassisd daemon
-7. Verify the chassisd running status same as step #1
-8. Verify that module db data setting same as step #2
+3. Repeat the steps from step #2 to step 10 in Test case #2

-## Test case # 3 Data for lm-sensors service
+## Test case # 4 Data for lm-sensors service
 ### Test objective
 Verify the expected data for lm-sensors daemon
    - condition to start : "skip_sensors" != true and [ -e "/usr/share/sonic/platform/sensors.conf" ]
 ### Test steps
 1. Verify the lm-sensors running status using "check_sensord_status()" in "tests/platform_tests/test_platform_info.py"
-   - If it's not running, report the error status
+   - If it's not running, report the error status and go to the next daemon test
-2. Stop lm-sensors
-3. Verify the lm-sensors running status
-   - If it's running, report the error status
-4. Restart the lm-sensors service
-5. Verify the lm-sensors running status same as step #1
+2. Repeat the steps from step #2 to step 10 in Test case #2

-## Test case # 4 Data for fancontrol daemon
+## Test case # 5 Data for fancontrol daemon
 ### Test objective
 Verify the expected data for fancontrol daemon
    - condition to start : "skip_fancontrol" != true and [ -e "/usr/share/sonic/platform/fancontrol" ]
 ### Test steps
 1. Verify the fancontrol running status
-   - If it's not running, report the error status
+   - If it's not running, report the error status and go to the next daemon test
-2. Stop fancontrol
-3. Verify the fancontrol running status
-   - If it's running, report the error status
-4. Restart the fancontrol service
-5. Verify the fancontrol running status same as step #1
+2. Repeat the steps from step #2 to step 10 in Test case #2

-## Test case # 5 Data for ledd daemon
+## Test case # 6 Data for ledd daemon
 ### Test objective
 Verify the expected data for ledd daemon
    - condition to start : "skip_ledd" != true
 ### Test steps
 1. Verify the ledd running status
-   - If it's not running, report the error status
+   - If it's not running, report the error status and go to the next daemon test
-2. Stop ledd
-3. Verify the ledd running status
-   - If it's running, report the error status
-4. Restart the ledd service
-5. Verify the ledd running status same as step #1
+2. Repeat the steps from step #2 to step 10 in Test case #2

-## Test case # 6 Data for pcied daemon
+## Test case # 7 Data for pcied daemon
 ### Test objective
 Verify the expected data for pcied daemon
    - condition to start : "skip_pcied" != true
 ### Test steps
 1. Verify the pcied running status
-   - If it's not running, report the error status
+   - If it's not running, report the error status and go to the next daemon test
 2. Verify the pcie config file "/usr/share/sonic/platform/pcie.yaml" exists
 3. Verify the "PCIE_DEVICES" has "status" field set to "PASSED" in state DB
-   - If the "status" is not "PASSED", report the error status
+   - If the "status" is not "PASSED", report the error status and go to the next daemon test
    - Otherwise, report the passed status
-4. Stop pcied daemon
-5. Verify the pcied running status
-   - If it's running, report the error status
-6. Verify that all db data setting is cleared
-7. Restart pcied daemon
-8. Verify the pcied running status same as step #1
-9. Verify that all db data setting is populated same as step #3
+4. Repeat the steps from step #2 to step 10 in Test case #2

-## Test case # 7 Data for psud daemon
+## Test case # 8 Data for psud daemon
 ### Test objective
 Verify the expected data for psud daemon
    - condition to start : "skip_psud" != true
 ### Test steps
 1. Verify the psud running status
-   - If it's not running, report the error status
+   - If it's not running, report the error status and go to the next daemon test
 2. Verify the 'PSU_INFO|PSU {}' is/are available in State DB
 3. Verify if the data for each 'PSU {}' is expected to compare "/usr/share/sonic/platform/platform.json"
 4. Verify if the status of each PSU is "OK"
-   - If any PSU status is not "OK", report the error status
+   - If any PSU status is not "OK", report the error status and go to the next daemon test
    - Otherwise, report the success status
-   - Go to the next
-5. Stop psud daemon
-6. Verify the psud running status
-   - If it's running, report the error status
-7. Verify that all db data setting is cleared
-8. Restart psud daemon
-9. Verify the psud running status same as step #1
-10. Verify that all db data setting is populated same as steps #2~4
+5. Repeat the steps from step #2 to step 10 in Test case #2

-## Test case # 8 Data for syseepromd daemon
+## Test case # 9 Data for syseepromd daemon
 ### Test objective
 Verify the expected data for syseepromd daemon
    - condition to start : "skip_syseepromd" != true
 ### Test steps
 1. Verify the syseepromd running status
-   - If it's not running, report the error status
+   - If it's not running, report the error status and go to the next daemon test
 2. Verify the 'EEPROM_INFO|State' in State DB has the 'Initialized' field set to '1'
 3. Verify the 'EEPROM_INFO|*' has valid pairs of key and value in State DB
    - Verify the data to check with the output of the platform api or cli command
-4. Stop syseepromd daemon
-5. Verify the syseepromd running status
-   - If it's running, report the error status
+   - If any data is not valid or matched, report the error status and go to the next daemon test
-6. Verify that all db data setting is cleared
-7. Restart syseepromd daemon
-8. Verify the syseepromd running status same as step #1
-9. Verify that all db data setting is populated same as step #2,3
+4. Repeat the steps from step #2 to step 10 in Test case #2

-## Test case # 9 Data for thermalctld daemon
+## Test case # 10 Data for thermalctld daemon
 ### Test objective
 Verify the expected data for thermalctld daemon
    - condition to start : "skip_thermalctld" != true
 ### Test steps
 1. Verify the thermalctld running status
-   - If it's not running, report the error status
+   - If it's not running, report the error status and go to the next daemon test
 2. Verify the policy file "/usr/share/sonic/platform/thermal_policy.json" exists
 3. Verify the "FAN_INFO|{}", "PHYSICAL_ENTITY_INFO|{}" and "TEMPERATURE_INFO|{}" available in State DB
    - Verify the data to check with the output of the platform api or cli command
-4. Stop thermalctld daemon
-5. Verify the thermalctld running status
-   - If it's running, report the error status
+   - If any data is not valid or matched, report the error status and go to the next daemon test
-6. Verify that all db data setting is cleared
-7. Restart thermalctld daemon
-8. Verify the thermalctld running status same as step #1
-9. Verify that all db data setting is populated same as step #3
+4. Repeat the steps from step #2 to step 10 in Test case #2

-## Test case # 10 Data for xcvrd daemon
+## Test case # 11 Data for xcvrd daemon
 ### Test objective
 Verify the expected data for xcvrd daemon : This test can be covered by "test_xcvr_info_in_db()" in "tests/platform_tests/test_xcvr_info_in_db.py"
    - condition to start : "skip_xcvrd" != true
 ### Test steps
 1. Verify the xcvrd running status
-   - If it's not running, report the error status and go to the next
+   - If it's not running, report the error status and go to the next daemon test
 2. Verify the 'TRANSCEIVER_INFO', 'TRANSCEIVER_DOM_SENSOR' and 'TRANSCEIVER_STATUS' in State DB
 3. Verify the information data for each 'TRANSCEIVER_INFO' is expected to compare "/usr/share/sonic/platform/platform.json"
    - Verify the data to check with the output of the platform api or cli command
-4. Stop xcvrd daemon
-5. Verify the xcvrd running status
-   - If it's running, report the error status
+   - If any data is not valid or matched, report the error status and go to the next daemon test
-6. Verify that all db data setting is cleared
-7. Restart xcvrd daemon
-8. Verify the xcvrd running status same as step #1
-9. Verify that all db data setting is populated same as step #2,3
+4. Repeat the steps from step #2 to step 10 in Test case #2

 # Platform daemon test report
 ## Platform daemon test result table